The 5 best books about writing – advice from top authors

 And hey, all of my ex-girlfriends and most of the people who I’ve ever worked with or had lunch with could also become successful writers and I wouldn’t expect it to ruin my life.

-If anything, I’ll be surrounded by successful writers… and how could that possibly be bad?
+If anything, they’ll get big fat publishing contract, and then I’ll be surrounded by successful writers… and how could that possibly be bad?

 Anyway, the title is the only useful thing as far as I can tell: it means, basically, you should just take things one at a time.
 Create the larger whole out of the smaller details.
 Take it bird by bird.